SuffolkLITLab/FormFyxer/README.md

 ### formfyxer.cluster_screens(fields,damping=0.7)
-This function will take a list of snake_case field names and group them by symatic similarity.
+This function will take a list of snake_case field names and group them by semantic similarity.
 #### Parameters:
 * **files : list** A list of snake_case field names.
 * **damping : float** A number betwen 0.5 and 1 controlling how similar members of a group need to be.